 This report is produced to provide information about the Borden County Water System including source water, the levels of detected contaminants and compliance with drinking water rules.
 This report is also produced in order to answer your water quality questions.
-For more information regarding this report, please contact the Borden County Water System, PWS TX0170010, Ross D. Sharp at (806) 756-4391.
+For more information regarding this report, please contact the Borden County Water System, PWS TX 0170010, Ross D. Sharp at (806) 756-4391 or you may go to https://dww2.tceq.texas.gov/DWW/.